Clinical Data Management: Roles, Steps, and Software Tools

 Experts in charge: data manager, database designer

-On the study completion, the database is locked so that no changes can be done to the information.
-After that, clean data is submitted to stakeholders for statistical analysis, reporting and, finally, publication of the results.
+After the study is completed, the database is locked so that no changes can be made to the information.
+After that, clean data is submitted to stakeholders for statistical analysis, reporting, and, finally, publication of the results.
 However, all these steps are beyond the clinical data management workflow.

 All essential documents and trial supplies must be archived for at least three years.
 This enables post-trial monitoring and evaluation as well as trial reconstruction to facilitate further research.

 CDMSs can be specifically tailored for psychiatry studies, medical device clinical trials, drug development, or other cases.
-However, all of them have common features covering basic data management operations.
+However, they all have common features covering basic data management operations.

-• access controls ensuring that only authorized users, under unique IDs (electronic signatures) are able to enter the system and work with data;
+• access controls ensuring that only authorized users, under unique IDs (electronic signatures), can enter the system and work with data;

 • forced periodical password resets; and